habanoz/tech-feed/_posts/2023-07-14-how-llm-genereate-output.md

 ## Sampling

-For the same input, a model will generate the same output.
+For the same input, a model, in general, will generate the same output.
 This is not desirable for text generation tasks that require creativity.
 Let's assume you need to a cooking recipe.
 A model generating the same recipe all the time would not be useful.

 Some tasks need precise output, like question answering.
-For example capital of Turkey cannot change from time to time.
+For example, capital of Turkey do not change from time to time.

 A language model supports both output style via sampling.
 One sampling method widely used is temperature based sampling.
 Temperature is a number between 0 and 1.
-When temperature is 0 the most likely tokens will be selected at each step.
+When temperature is 0, most likely tokens will be selected at each step.
 As temperature approaches to 1, model becomes more likely to generate output based on less likely tokens.

 Consider the next token distribution about capital in Figure 1.
 Ankara has a probability of 0.85 which is very high.
 However, if temperature is close to 1, less likely tokens like İstanbul, Bursa or İzmir can be selected.
-Depending on how close is temperature to 1, even completely irrelevant tokens can be selected, like flower, car, iskender etc. This is because the model output distribution is over full vocabulary.
+Depending on how close temperature is to 1, even completely irrelevant tokens can be selected, like flower, car, iskender etc. This is because the model output distribution is over full vocabulary.

 ## Final Notes